omgnetwork/omgnetwork.github.io/docs/watcher/manage-vps.md

 #### 8.5 Restart Docker Services

-If you are using Docker or any other virtualisation software, you may need to restart their services after doing an `iptables-restore`:
+If you are using Docker or any other virtualization software, you may need to restart their services after doing an `iptables-restore`:

 ```
 systemctl restart docker && systemctl restart containerd